Clearing land is one of my favorite activities, this began on our family farm after opening a tree line so I could raise Jacob sheep.

 Sometimes I use this time to sort through things that might be troubling.
 I tackle these endeavors with a prayer for strength to push through.

 My latest clearing is right off the garden.
 An area filled with thorns and not just any thorn.
-They grow on a green vine that likes to grab a tree and cling forever.
+They grow on a strong green vine that likes to grab a tree and cling.

-They simply won't let go, even in the wind which means you must pull them out.
-These vines are strong and loaded with thorns, removing takes determination.
+They simply won't let go, even in the wind which means you must pull them out by hand.
+These vines are strong, loaded with thorns and removing takes determination.

 On a good clearing day, I normally walk away with a huge burn pile, thorns in my scalp and scratches on my face and arms.